 These E-companies offer an online system that allows drivers to learn about, apply for, and purchase policies directly online via sets of questions.
 Policy servicing is typically constrained to an online space and a mobile app, making customer interaction much faster.

 The online-only approach helps companies reduce overhead spending, as they don’t have to pay for service centers or employees.
 In turn, a client may be required to pay less in premium costs.
 However, the online-only option has some drawbacks.

 Some companies may not have a telephone number available for customers to contact, leaving room for misunderstanding or miscommunication regarding claims filing.

 Additionally, online-only policies make policy servicing a much more independent task, which can be confusing or overwhelming if it’s not something you’re used to.

 Find the Right Type of Coverage

 When finding the right type of coverage, you must research and evaluate how much coverage you need depending on your state.
-Every state has its own set of minimum auto insurance requirements, which can be found here.
+Every state has its own set of minimum auto insurance requirements.